IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 dataset_force
   Specifies whether the target data set must always be overwritten.

-  If *dataset_force=true* and *dataset_checksum* is not supplied, the target data set will always be overwritten.
+  If *dataset_force=true* and *dataset_checksum* is not supplied, the target data set or member will always be overwritten.

-  If *dataset_force=true* and *dataset_checksum* is supplied, the target data set will be overwritten only when the checksum is matched.
+  If *dataset_force=true* and *dataset_checksum* is supplied, the target data set or member will be overwritten only when the checksum is matched.

-  If *dataset_force=false*, the data will only be copied if the target PDS or PDSE member does not exist.
+  If *dataset_force=false*, the source data will only be copied if the target data set or member does not exist.

   | **required**: False